HASwitchPlate/openHASP-docs/docs/design/styling.md

 ## Value

-Value is an arbitrary text drawn on top of an object.
-It can be a lightweight replacement for creating label objects.
+Value is an arbitrary text label drawn on top of an object.
+It can be a lightweight replacement for creating standalone label objects.

 | Property           |  Type    | Description
 | :---               |  :---:   | :---